ionic-team/ionic-docs/src/pages/appflow/tutorial/start.md

 tableOfContents: true
 ---

-This section of the Exploring Appflow tutorial covers:

-1. Ionic tooling to install
-1. How to create an Ionic app
-1. Appflow project creation and Git integration

 This tutorial uses [Ionic Angular](https://ionicframework.com/docs/angular/overview) as the app framework/UI components and [Capacitor](https://capacitorjs.com) to deploy the app to iOS and Android.
-However, given the focus on Appflow's mobile CI/CD features, you can follow along with other web frameworks or native runtimes too.
+However, given the focus on Appflow's mobile CI/CD features, you can follow along with any web framework or native runtime.

+In this first step, you'll install the tooling required to use Appflow, create an Ionic app, and create a project on Appflow.

-> Check out [this branch](https://github.com/ionic-team/tutorial-appflow/tree/part-1_web_builds) of this tutorial's app repository to compare your starter project and make changes if necessary.
+> Check out [this branch](https://github.com/ionic-team/tutorial-appflow/tree/part-1_web_builds) from this tutorial's companion app to compare with your starter project.
 If you run into any issues or need help understanding any of these concepts, please [contact Ionic Support](https://ionic.zendesk.com/hc/en-us).

 ## Required Ionic Tooling